OpenCLIP

 Many of our models and their scaling properties are studied in detail in the paper [reproducible scaling laws for contrastive language-image learning](https://arxiv.org/abs/2212.07143).

-Some of our best models and their zero-shot ImageNet-1k accuracy are shown below, along with the ViT-L model trained by OpenAI.
+Some of the best models we've trained and their zero-shot ImageNet-1k accuracy are shown below, along with the ViT-L model trained by OpenAI and other state-of-the-art open source alternatives (all can be loaded via OpenCLIP).

 We provide more details about our full collection of pretrained models [here](docs/PRETRAINED.md), and zero-shot results for 38 datasets [here](docs/openclip_results.csv).